-The Hue Saturation Value Node applies a color transformation in the HSV color space.
-Called „Hue Saturation Value“ in shader and texture context.
+The Hue/Saturation/Value Node applies a color transformation in the HSV Color Model.

 Controls the amount of influence the node exerts on the output image.